openpnp/openpnp/Machine-Axes.md

 The **Safe Zone** can be the same value for **Low** and **High**, defining a single **Safe Z** height.
 Or it can be a range, to give OpenPnP more freedom to optimize its operation.

-Multi-nozzle machines often share one physical Z axis to make two Nozzles move in a counterweight, seesaw or rocker configuration ([more on that later](#)).
+Multi-nozzle machines often share one physical Z axis to make two Nozzles move in a counterweight, seesaw or rocker configuration (see the [[Transformed-Axes]] page).
 If you want your **Safe Z** at the perfect balance-point of the two Nozzles, choose the mid-point of the Z axis as the **Safe Z** height, i.e. **Low/High** at the same value.
 You should also use this setting as a starting point, if you are still in the process of defining the axes for the first time (chicken egg problem).

 If your machine is already setup, you can revisit the Z axis and optimize.
 The Nozzles may have a lot of Z headroom, i.e. it is quite slow to move them all the way to the balance-point.
 So you can choose individual **Safe Z** heights for the Nozzles and set them as the **Safe Zone Low** and **High** limits respectively (you will see which is which when you Jog them up and down).
 OpenPnP is then free to optimize and only lift the nozzle up as far as needed.
 But be prepared for the laid-back/untidy "hanging nozzle style" ;-)